edidk7/Api_Pokemon_React/README.md

 # Pokedex

-List of pokemons on the basis of React + Redux
+List of pokemons on the basis of React

 ## Available Scripts